MichaelBykov/Expect/Documentation/Tutorials/Quick-Start.md

 add_executable(MyTests test/test.cpp)
 target_link_libraries(MyTests AutoExpect)
 ```
-(As mentioned above, if you downloaded Expect through CMake by using
-`FetchContent`, you can use `Expect::AutoExpect` instead of `AutoExpect` and
-CMake will do the rest for you.)

 If you want to test a library you already have, make sure to link it to
 `MyTests` too.